triluu03/songsite/README.md

 This is one of my side project using TypeScript and Spotify API.

-**Note: the README file will be updated when I complete the project!**
+**Note: The project is being built!
+Many stuffs will be added in the future!**